sotomaque/emoji-map/README.md

 - `FavoritePlace`: Stores user's favorite restaurants
 - `PlaceRating`: Manages user's ratings for restaurants
 - `UserPreferences`: Handles persistence of favorites and ratings
+- `User`: Represents the authenticated user and their data

 ### ViewModels

-- `MapViewModel`: Manages the map state, filtering, and place discovery
+- `HomeViewModel`: Manages the map state, filtering, and place discovery
 - `PlaceDetailViewModel`: Handles detailed information for a selected place
 - `LocationManager`: Provides user location services
+- `FilterViewModel`: Manages the filtering logic for places

 ### Views